foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 * `USERNAME` - is the username you used for logging it to the server
 * `PASSWORD` - is the password for __mongodb__ that you created from Part 3.

+<span class="warning">The name of your database is the same as your username!</span>

 However, you should not put these credentials directly into your `db.js` file, and they should not be in a file in version control (you may inadvertently disclose these credentials if your repository becomes public).
 One way to deal with this issue is to put your credential in an external file that is conditionally read:

 1. add a conditional to your database configuration code that...
 2. checks if an environment variable named `NODE_ENV` is set to `PRODUCTION`